alorman/WMATA-Maps/Segment-ID-Map/Readme.md

 I did most of the numbering in Grasshopper, relying on my script to spit out sequential circuit IDs and distribute the text.
 I hand-plotted all the pocket tracks and sidings.

+Please note: While the original DC Metro map is copyright WMATA (various years), I made this map and everything in it.
+I've licensed it under the GNU GPL V3 license.
+You can read more in the [copying](Copying.md) section.
+Thank you.